-Gordon Fretwell
+Gordon J. Fretwell

 Mr. Fretwell serves as a Director of the Company.
 Formerly a partner in a large Vancouver law firm, Mr. Fretwell has, since 1991, been a self-employed solicitor (Gordon J. Fretwell Law Corporation) in Vancouver, practicing primarily in the areas of corporate and securities law.
-He currently serves on the board of several public companies engaged in mineral exploration including: Galiano Gold and Canada Rare Earth Corp.
-Mr. Fretwell holds a B.Comm. degree and graduated from the University of British Columbia with his Bachelor of Law degree.
+He currently serves on the board of several public companies including Canada Rare Earth Corp., RE Royalties Ltd. and Pucara Gold Ltd. Mr. Fretwell holds a B.Comm. degree and graduated from the University of British Columbia with his Bachelor of Law degree.